 What to Consider When Choosing the Best Gutter Cleaner

-Now that you know what types of gutter cleaning products you’re likely to find during your search, you can start to dig into the finer points of gutter cleaning.
+With the above primer on the different types of gutter cleaners, it’s time to dig into the finer points of gutter cleaning.
 This section explains the most important considerations to keep in mind while shopping for the best gutter cleaner.

-Before you start cleaning your gutters, it’s worth assessing their condition.
-If your gutters have seen better days, it might be better to have them replaced.
+Before cleaning gutters, it’s worth assessing their condition.
+If the gutters have seen better days, it might be better to replace them.
 Certain issues are fixable, like leaks and loose brackets.
 Dents and holes could be a different story.

-A dent in your gutter can lead to a backup very quickly.
-A dent will affect the slope of the gutter, if only for a very small space.
-This change in slope will collect dirt and debris, creating a dam that obstructs flow.
-While clearing that dam will help, the fix is temporary and a backup will likely occur again quickly.
+A dent in your gutter can lead to a backup very quickly, as it will affect the slope of the gutter, if only for a very small space.
+This change in pitch will collect dirt and debris, creating a dam that obstructs flow.
+While clearing that dam will help, the fix is temporary and a backup will likely recur.

 Holes will drip in wet weather and can cause damage to your foundation over time.
 You can use a sealant to patch the hole, but replacing the gutter might be a better option for large holes.

-If you’re looking to purchase a gutter cleaning kit in order to stay on the ground while clearing your gutters, be sure to consider its length.
-Whether it’s a shop vac kit, garden hose attachment, or pressure washer wand, the device needs to reach over and into your gutters to be effective.
+DIYers who prefer to stay on the ground while cleaning need to consider the attachment’s length.
+Whether it’s a shop vac kit, garden hose attachment, or pressure washer wand, the device must reach over and into the gutters to be effective.

-If you’re considering a gutter claw, length is still worth paying attention to.
-Most of these claws come as standalone attachments, so you’ll have to purchase an extendable pole separately.
-Choose something that will reach a manageable distance without being awkward while you’re standing on a ladder.
-A painter’s pole (available here) or broomstick will help, allowing you to reach at least 6 feet on either side of the ladder while still managing the apparatus safely.
+For gutter claws, length is still worth paying attention to.
+Most of these claws come as stand-alone attachments, requiring the separate purchase of an extendable pole.
+It’s important to choose a pole that will reach a manageable distance without being awkward while on a ladder.
+A painter’s pole (available on Amazon) or broomstick will help.

-General must-haves could include gloves, eye protection, a garden hose, a garbage bag for debris, and likely a ladder.
-If you’re blowing your leaves out of your gutter, you’ll probably want to keep a rake handy, as well.
+General must-haves include gloves, eye protection, a garden hose, and a garbage bag for debris.
+For blowing your leaves out of a gutter, it’s a good idea to keep a rake handy as well.

-Keep in mind that regardless of the gutter cleaner you choose, you’ll probably still need a ladder at some point.
-It’s entirely possible for a branch or large obstruction to lodge itself in your gutter, so it’s not always feasible to clean them from the ground.
+Keep in mind that regardless of the gutter cleaner, you’ll probably still need a ladder at some point.
+It’s entirely possible for a branch or large obstruction to lodge itself in a gutter, so it’s not always feasible to clean them from the ground.

 Ease of Use

-Beyond that, you’ll want to choose a product that is easy to set up.
+Beyond that, choose a product that is easy to set up.
 For claw-type gutter cleaners, a simple screw-on attachment method is best.
 For vacuum and blower attachments, find a product that attaches easily and securely to avoid it falling or blowing off while in use.
-Most pressure washers use quick-fit fittings, so look for an attachment that you can snap in easily and get to work.
+Most pressure washers use quick-fit fittings, so look for an attachment that snaps in easily.

 Our Top Picks

-Make the most of your wet/dry vacuum with this CMXZVBE38640 gutter cleaning kit from Craftsman.
+Make the most of your wet-dry vacuum with this CMXZVBE38640 gutter cleaning kit from Craftsman.
 This four-piece kit comes with two 18-inch extension wands, a hooked gutter nozzle, and a blower nozzle for concentrating your shop vac’s blower volume.
-It will fit a wet/dry vac with a 2.5-inch outlet, making it nearly universal to residential vacuum models.
-The universal fitment is also a benefit as you can use it along with your shop vac’s extensions to reach a bit higher than the kit alone allows.
+It will fit a wet-dry vac with a 2.5-inch outlet, so it’s compatible with most shop vac extensions to reach a bit higher than the kit alone allows.

 FAQs About Gutter Cleaners

-Now, you have a pretty good primer on the best gutter cleaners but still might have some questions.
+That’s a solid primer on the best gutter cleaners, but you might still have some questions.
 This section is a collection of the most frequently asked questions about the best gutter cleaners, along with the corresponding answers.
 For more specific information, you can reach out to your kit manufacturer’s customer service department or check out these wacky tricks for cleaning gutters.

 Q. Is there a tool to clean gutters from the ground?

-There are plenty of options for cleaning gutters from the ground.
+There are plenty of options for cleaning gutters without a ladder.
 You can choose from a pressure washer kit, a wet/dry vacuum kit, or some claw kits.

-Setting your pressure washer to 1,500 PSI should do the trick.
-While you might find some stubborn grime needs a little extra attention, pressure higher than 1,500 PSI usually isn’t necessary.
+Setting your pressure washer to 1,700 psi should do the trick.
+While you might find some stubborn grime needs a little extra attention, pressure higher than 1,700 psi usually isn’t necessary.